 The award honors Dr. Richard E. Greenleaf, distinguished scholar of colonial Latin American history, and his extensive career in teaching, research, and service.

-The LAII will award up to $10,000 in some combination of long-term (minimum six weeks) award for up to $10,000 (adjusted for length of stay) and/or a number of short-term (minimum two weeks) awards of up to $2,000, with the exception that the awards committee may consider higher amounts for short-term award applicants who would be traveling from abroad.
+The LAII will award up to $10,000 in some combination of long-term (minimum six weeks) and short-term (minimum two weeks) awards.
+Short-term awards are limited to $2,000, with the exception that the awards committee may consider higher amounts for short-term award applicants who would be traveling from abroad.
 The award is intended to cover round-trip travel, local transportation, lodging, and meals based on the allowable per diem rate for Albuquerque, New Mexico.
-Proposed research may be conducted any time between June 1, 2019 and July 31, 2022.
+Proposed research may be conducted at any time between June 1, 2021, and July 31, 2022.
 (Allowances will be made for delays caused by the ongoing pandemic).